Save up to 40% on your home improvements

 When Should You Replace Your Double Glazing?

-Double glazing units tend to have a life span of up to 20 years.
-Around the 15-20 year mark is where you might want to consider looking into double glazing window replacement.
-Lots of warranties are on offer as well with most new double glazed window warranties being around the 10-year mark.
-One of the benefits of double glazed windows is that they are low maintenance as well.
+Double glazing units tend to have a life span of up to 20 years making them a worth while investment.
+Around the 15-20 year mark is where you might want to consider looking into double glazing window replacement job.
+Lots of warranties are on offer as well, depending on your budget, with most warranties being around the 10-year mark.
+One of the benefits of quality windows is that they are low maintenance as well.
 During the lifespan of your windows, maintenance tasks should be minimal, leading to a lower cost in the long run.
-Usually, just cleaning your new windows regularly should be enough to keep them looking good and in optimum condition.
-With a longer lifespan, double glazed window prices are even more worthwhile over time.
-You may also want to look at our repairs page if your windows are not in their best shape but still not requiring a full replacement.
+It is worth, cleaning your new windows regularly to keep them looking good and in optimum condition.
+With a longer lifespan, quality window prices are even more worthwhile over time.
+It is also worth looking at our repairs page if your windows are not in their best shape but still not requiring a full replacement.

 What Are The Benefits of New Windows For Your Home?

 Now that we have looked at when to replace your double glazing, it is important to understand how this investment benefits you and your property.
-As the most cost-effective choice, uPVC windows are a worthwhile addition to any living space, helping you to renew your home’s style and save money in the long run.
+As the most cost-effective choice, uPVC windows and their hinges are a worthwhile addition to any living space, helping you to renew your home’s style and save money in the long run as well as reducing noise.

 Improved Energy Ratings